- Updated on September 13, 2020

-How to Stop or Prevent a Heart Attack (Breathing Exercise)
+How to Prevent or Stop Heart Attack (Breathing Exercise)

 About a decade ago, Japanese medical doctors conducted a study with over 200 heart patients.
 These patients were asked to hyperventilate.
 As a result, 100% of them naturally experienced coronary artery spasms (Nakao et al, 1997).
 If heavy breathing causes heart attacks, then breathing less could stop a heart attack even at home in as little as 30 seconds (up to 2-3 min in harder cases).

-YouTube Video: "How to stop a heart attack fast"
+YouTube Video: “How to stop heart attack fast“

 Next, instead of taking your usual huge inhalation, take a slightly smaller inhalation (only about 5-10% less) and then immediately relax all muscles, especially upper chest and all other breathing muscles.
 Take another (smaller) inhalation and again completely relax.